rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 categories: [Software Design]
 tags: [Role Interface, Encapsulation, SOLID, Object Oriented Programming]
 image: assets/images/14-coffeemaker.jpg
-description: "Role Interfaces offer a different perspective on the Interface in Object Oriented Software.
-Learn what this type of Interface is about, how it differs from the traditional Header Interface and what benefits they give you."
+description: "Role Interfaces offer a different perspective on the interface in Object Oriented Software.
+Learn what this type of interface is about, how it differs from the traditional Header Interface and what benefits they give you."
 featured: true
 hidden: true
 comments: true